 - (MANAGEMENT/MBFitsWriter) if MBFITS is preferred – not yet available

 When recording manually-acquired data in FITS format, the output files are stored in a peculiar path which is not accessible to users.
 This implies that they also cannot be shown by the quick-look procedure.
-This temporary situation, which requires the involvement of a system administrator in order to retrieve the data, will be corrected in the next release of ESCS.

 Once the recorder is set, acquisitions on a target can be performed as follows.
 First, set the target:

 > track=[sourcename] (if the source is included in the system catalogue)

 For the available catalogue see Appendix D - Source catalogue.
 To set a generic target:

 (see Antenna operations for details)

 Here follow the commands to be used to manually record your data (remember that the backend must have been properly set up and the target must have been specified as explained above):